 This is incredibly common, and peeing while sneezing or running is a sign of a weak pelvic floor.
-It doesn’t matter if you are 6 week postpartum or 3 years like me…there’s a program out there that can help you regain bladder control naturally.
-It’s working for me, and it can help you too.
+It doesn’t matter if you are 6 week postpartum or 3 years like me…the Mutu System can help you regain bladder control naturally.
+It’s working for me, and it can help you too!

 How I heard about the Mutu System

 A friend recommended I try the Mutu System, a 12 week program to strengthen your pelvic floor.
 I’d never heard of it, but it worked to help her gain back bladder control after 6 kids just half way through the program.
 It is also well known and reviewed for helping with diastasic recti and rectal prolapse, helping many moms avoid surgery.

 I was able to sneeze without peeing or crossing my legs for the first time in years at the end of week 3, and had complete bladder control back by the end.

 If you struggle with a leaky mommy bladder, and are at least 6 weeks postpartum, you can try this too, at your own pace!